qmegame/qme-launcher/README.md

-This is the repository for the QME game installer.
+This is the repository for the QME game installer, done with Java Swing.